Integration Override Removal

 ScenarioService nameAdditional peer.* attributes

-With service overridesservice:my-service-mysql or service:mysqlNone
+With integration overridesservice:my-service-mysql or service:mysqlNone

-Without service overridesservice:myservice@peer.db.name:user-db, @peer.db.system:mysql
+Without integration overridesservice:myservice@peer.db.name:user-db, @peer.db.system:mysql

 Configuration-based removal

-You can also remove integration service overrides by setting an environment variable in your application configuration.
+You can also remove integration overrides by setting an environment variable in your application configuration.
 This approach is useful if you cannot access the Datadog UI.

 1. Confirm that your SDK meets the minimum version requirements.